 - Required Information: As with LOMA requests, the requester is responsible for providing all supporting information, including elevation information certified by a Licensed Land Surveyor or Registered Professional Engineer.
 For a complete listing of the information that must be submitted in support of a LOMR-F request, please refer to the MT-1 application forms package or visit the new Online LOMC application web page.

-The Online LOMC tool is available to any applicant who would like to submit a LOMA request directly to FEMA, and does not require a surveyor or engineer to submit.
-All LOMA requests may be processed through the Online LOMC.
-A determination resulting from information submitted via Online LOMC is not received until after FEMA reviews the supporting documentation.
-This process may take up to 60 days.
+The Online LOMC tool is available to any applicant who would like to submit a LOMC request directly to FEMA and does not require a surveyor or engineer to submit.
+All types of LOMC requests are accepted in the Online LOMC tool and applicants may check the status of their application at any time.
+A determination resulting from information submitted via Online LOMC is not received until after FEMA reviews the supporting documentation and receives payment (if required).
+This process may take up to 60 days for amendment applications and up to 90 days for revision applications.
+For more information on the Online LOMC tool, visit the Online LOMC page.

 Using eLOMA to Expedite Simple LOMA Requests